Gearing up for your first day on the slopes? Please click a topic below for pointers that will best prepare you for your adventure.

 Please consider the following when putting your child in our Mountain Adventure programs

-Mountain Adventure class sizes are generally six students per instructor, but may be smaller or larger.
-We reserve the right to combine classes when needed.
+- Class sizes are generally six students per instructor, but may be larger or smaller.
+Gore Mountain reserves the right to combine classes when needed.